johnae/spook/README.md

 ### Changelog

 There's a [CHANGELOG](CHANGELOG.md) which may be useful when learning about any breaking changes, new features or other improvements.
 Please consult it when upgrading.

-### Binaries

-There used to be binaries for Linux x86_64 but that stopped as of 0.8.4.
-It's very simple to build spook so just clone the source and follow the above procedure on building.

 ### Running it